GRR Update For The Covid-19 Age

 Our GRR Long Sleeved jersey is custom made by Louis Garneau Cycle Clothing and can be ordered here.
 A limited number will be available for pick-up day of the ride others will be shipped shortly after.

-For 2018 we'll be doing a GRR T-shirt again.
+For 2020 we'll be doing a GRR T-shirt again.
 For those of you that have done the GRR in the past, you'll remeber how unique our t's always were.
-We hope to continue that tradition with our 2018 t-shirt.
-One catch though, only early pre-reg riders can order a T-shirt, so don't wait til the last minute to register, Sept.
-22 will be the cut-off date for T-shirt registration.
+We hope to continue that tradition with our 2020 t-shirt.

 The GRR is a recreational ride on hilly and winding roads.
 Riders of all ages and abilities are welcome.